-Once the scanning begins the user will look for the real representation of the anchor image in the world space and align said representation (an image or an object) with the scan guides and crosshairs.
+Once the scanning begins, the user will look for the anchor image’s real representation in the world space and align with the scan guides.

-2. The Match Scan Indicator fade in anchored to said image or object in the world space.
+- The match scan indicator fades in, anchored to said image or object in the world space.

 - The AR experience loads in, for example, displaying the AR annotations.